-Hena from Buttercups Chiswick completed her Level 3 Apprenticeship at Buttercups and is now Deputy Nursery Head
+Hena from Buttercups Chiswick completed her Level 3 Apprenticeship at Buttercups and is now Nursery Head!

 An apprenticeship comprises both on the job and external training for learners working in our settings, working under the supervision and care of our qualified staff.